UX Design for Email Newsletters: 5 Things to Know

-The other thing you can do is stick to minimal branding and make the color scheme the main design tool at your disposal.
+The other thing you can do is stick to minimal branding and make the colour scheme the main design tool at your disposal.

 Ultimately, keeping things interesting is key to good UX.
 If the newsletters are always the same and always too predictable then people will naturally lose interest over time.
 This brings me to the next point: